baraline/convst/README.md

 [![Documentation Status](https://readthedocs.org/projects/convst/badge/?version=latest)](https://convst.readthedocs.io/en/latest/?badge=latest) [![Downloads](https://pepy.tech/badge/convst)](https://pepy.tech/project/convst)

+17/11/21 : Work on this project will now resume.
+The new paper and code version are expected to be live in Febuary 2022.

 This repository contains the implementation of the `Convolutional Shapelet Transform (CST)`, a state-of-the-art shapelet algorithm.
 It compute a set of convolutional shapelets that match small parts of the input space with highly discriminative points in multiple convolutional spaces.